Kwakzz/Football-Manager/README.md

 # Football-Manager
-This repository contains a football manager game
+This repository contains a simple football manager game built with JAVA.
+It runs only in terminal.